VVander/RPIPs-old/RPIPs/RPIP-1.md

 RPIP stands for Rocket Pool Improvement Proposal.
 An RPIP is a design document providing information to the Rocket Pool community or describing a new feature for Rocket Pool or its processes or environment.
 The RPIP should provide a concise technical specification of the feature and a rationale for the feature.
 The precise format for RPIPs is detailed below.

 Only RPIPs in the "Final" state are eligible for adoption.
-If you want to contribute to an existing "Draft" RPIP, submit a PR.
+If you want to contribute to an existing "Draft" RPIP, coordinate with the original author(s) to submit a PR.
 If you want to work on a new RPIP, contact any of the following editors:

 Mike Leach (@VVander) <mike@bamboofin.tech>